NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Devil's Trident.md

 **Frequency** once per day

 **Effect** You call upon the corrupted power of the trident to stay a foe.
 Attempt a Strike.
-On a hit, the trident casts 3rd-rank [[Spells/Paralyze|Paralyze]] on the target (DC 25).
+On a hit, the trident casts 3rd-rank [[Paralyze|Paralyze]] on the target (DC 25).
 If the Strike was a critical hit, the target is [[Conditions/Stunned|Stunned 1]] even if it critically succeeds at the save.

 * * *